-Savory, spicy (but not too much), salty, and substantial, this Mexican Chicken Quiche recipe produces a dish with lots of flavor.
+Savory, spicy (but not too much), salty, and substantial, this Chicken Broccoli Quiche produces a dish with lots of flavor.
 It's perfect for brunch or lunch.
 Paired with a Caesar salad (with homemade Caesar salad dressing, of course!), a chicken quiche makes a nice, light dinner.

 Of course, remember to save room for pie for dessert!

 Slainté!
 L’chaim!
 Cheers!